 You notice a strange smell coming from your gas furnace – could it be a cracked heat exchanger?
 Upon further inspection, you also see that there is rust along the exterior of the system.
 You wonder: Is this something I need to call an HVAC company about?

 The answer: Yes, immediately!
 Both of those signs could point to a cracked heat exchanger, which, if not handled soon, poses a serious health and safety risk to your family.

-The heat exchanger is the largest component of your home’s heating system, and over the course of its lifespan, it can begin to develop cracks.
-When a crack is formed in your furnace, the system may not be able to completely combust fuel.
-This can lead to high and dangerous levels of carbon monoxide entering your home.
+Heat exchangers are the largest component of your home’s heating system, and over the course of its lifespan, it can begin to develop cracks.
+When you have a cracked furnace heat exchanger, the system may leak combustion gasses.
+This can lead to dangerous levels of carbon monoxide entering your home.

-Heat exchangers typically last between 10 to 20 years.
-If yours is within that age range, any cracks within the heat exchanger are likely from normal use.
+If your furnace’s heat exchanger is between 10 and 20 years old, any cracks that have developed are likely from normal use.
 If your heat exchanger is less than a decade old, however, other factors may be to blame, including: